 Ratification.
 For the United States to ratify the Kyoto Protocol, the treaty would have to be transmitted to the U.S. Senate by the President for advice and consent.
 A two-thirds majority vote in the Senate is required for approval.
 As long as the United States has not ratified the treaty, it is not subject to its terms and obligations.
-President Clinton strongly supported the Kyoto Protocol, though criticizing it for not including commitments for developing countries.
-The United States signed the Protocol on November 12, 1998.
+President Clinton expressed strong support for the Kyoto Protocol, though criticizing it for not including commitments for developing countries.
+During his administration, the United States signed the Protocol on November 12, 1998.
 The U.S. signature was criticized by several Members of Congress who opposed the treaty on a number of grounds, including questions about the scientific justification for it and about the likely economic impacts that might occur if the United States were to attempt to meet its emission reduction commitments in the treaty.
 In recognition of the opposition expressed in the Senate by S.Res.
-98, which passed 95-0 in the months before the Kyoto meeting, to a Protocol that does not include requirements for emissions limitations by developing countries, President Clinton did not submit the treaty to the Senate for advice and consent, citing lack of meaningful developing country participation.
-Given the position announced by the Bush Administration, opposing the Kyoto Protocol, it continues to be unlikely that he will transmit it to the Senate.
+98, which passed 95-0 in the months before the 1997 Kyoto meeting, to a Protocol that does not include requirements for emissions limitations by developing countries, President Clinton did not submit the treaty to the Senate for advice and consent, citing lack of meaningful developing country participation.
+Given the position announced by the Bush Administration, opposing the Kyoto Protocol, it continues to be unlikely that it will be transmitted to the Senate.